green4j/green-jelly/README.md

 boolean onNullValue();
 ```
-If any of method returns `false`, the parsing is stopped and can be continued then (see [Parsing with steps](#parsing-with-steps)).
+If any of method returns `false`, the parsing stops and can continue then (see [Parsing with steps](#parsing-with-steps)).
-A default implementatation of the listener is included to the library as `JsonParserListenerAdaptor`.
+There is a default implementation of the listener in the library `JsonParserListenerAdapter`.
 All callbacks of the adaptor are empty and just return `true`.

 #### Numbers

 Supported format of number values is a bit more relaxed than specified in [Ecma-404](https://www.ecma-international.org/publications/standards/Ecma-404.htm):
 * the numbers can start with both `+` or `-`
 * the leading zeros are allowed for both mantissa and exponent
-* mantissa is presented by java's signed long which is a bit whider than JavaScript numbers [-(2^53)+1, (2^53)-1]
+* mantissa is presented by java's signed long which is a bit wider than JavaScript numbers [-(2^53)+1, (2^53)-1]

 To prevent memory allocation and unnecessary computations, the library doesn't implement any fixed or floating point arithmetic.
 Numbers are presented with the following interface:
 ```java